 Infrastructure modernization, automation, and cloud-native containers are important aspects of business transformation.
 The portability and repeatability of containers can create cost and resource savings, coupled with faster time to market and rapid innovation.
 Containers have little overhead, which helps lower hardware, maintenance, and licensing costs.
 They can be implemented quickly, and components can be shared among containers.

-Organizations need high performance from their workloads to remain competitive Intel and Red Hat co-developed this Intel Reference Implementation for Cloud-Native Hybrid-Multicloud and Software-Defined Networking (SDN)/Network Functions Virtualization (NFV), built using Red Hat OpenShift* Container Platform 4.4.
-This release introduces key features that enable enterprise IT and communications service providers (CoSPs) to deploy performant and low-latency container-based workloads onto different footprints.
-Those footprints could be bare metal, virtual, private cloud, public cloud, or a combination of these, in either a centralized data center or on the edge of the network.
+Organizations need high performance from their workloads to remain competitive.
+Intel and Red Hat co-developed this Reference Implementation using Red Hat OpenShift Container Platform 4.5 and Red Hat OpenShift Data Foundation.
+This release introduces key features that enable enterprise IT and CoSPs to deploy performant, low-latency container-based workloads onto different footprints.
+Those footprints could be bare metal, virtual, private cloud, public cloud, or a combination of these, in either a centralized data center or at the edge.

-In particular, Red Hat OpenShift* Container Platform 4.4 addresses challenges that CoSPs face when they are deploying and scaling networking workloads.
-Examples of these workloads include IPsec Gateways, VPNs, 5G UPF, 5G EPC, CMTS, BNGs, and CDNs.
-This reference implementation can assist with improving network services performance, resource management, telemetry, and OSS/BSS— thus making it a preferred container platform for running demanding telecommunications applications.
+Red Hat OpenShift Container Platform 4.5 addresses challenges that CoSPs face when they are deploying and scaling networking workloads, such as IPsec Gateways, VPNs, 5G UPF, 5G EPC, CMTS, BNGs, and CDNs.
+This Reference Implementation can assist with improving network services performance, resource management, telemetry, and OSS/BSS thus making it a preferred container platform for running demanding telecommunications applications.